zeek/spicy/doc/programming/parsing.rst

 While a unit is being parsed, you may revert the current input position backwards to any location between the first byte the unit has seen and the current position.
-To enable this functionality, the unit needs to be declared with the ``%random-access`` property.
 You can use a set of built-in unit methods to control the current position:

 :spicy:method:`unit::input`
     Returns a stream iterator pointing to the current input position.